WISPO-POP/PowerLine-WildfireRisk-Data/README.md

 # PowerLine-WildfireRisk-Data
-Data files of the wildfire risk associated with power lines.
+Data files of the wildfire risk associated with power lines, created by Sofia Taylor and Line A. Roald.

 ## Description
 This repository contains CSV files of the wildfire ignition risk associated with power lines.
 The risk values are obtained by overlaying a map of electric power lines with historical wildfire risk maps, namely the Wind-enhanced Fire Potential Index (WFPI) maps from the U.S. Geological Survey.
 The WFPI maps are published once daily, and they indicate large fire and fire spread potential across the contiguous U.S. based on satellite imagery, fuel models, and weather forecasts.